QMK Firmware on the Framework 16

 Building the QMK Firmware

-Here’s the process I used to flash QMK firmware on the Framework 16.
+Here’s the process I used to flash QMK firmware on the Framework 16 from my Fedora 41 machine.

 Clone the Framework fork of QMK firmware.